Measurement Framework | The Three Streams GEO Methodology

 ACF = (Citations Received Γ· Total Relevant Responses) Γ— 100

-Targets vary by competitive landscape.
-Set goals based on your baseline and top 3 competitors.
+Targets vary significantly by category competitiveness and brand maturity.
+Set goals based on your baseline and competitive benchmarks.

 2